metricio/metricio-docs/content/widgets/sparkline.md

 title = "Sparkline"
 +++

-The sparkline widget is to help quickly visualize the history of a metric.
+The sparkline widget is to help quickly visualise the history of a metric.
 The widget plots all supplied values on a sparkline line chart as best as it can.
-The last value supplied will be assumed as the most up to date value to display.
+The last value provided will be assumed as the most up to date value to display.

 #### Usage